yoramdelangen/proxy-api/README.md

 # Proxy API

 A little webserver to reverse proxy traffic.
-Mainly usefull for development purposes.
+Mainly usefull for development purposes and workaround the CORS problems..

 Previous version was created with PHP, now using GO.

 ## Requests